Syzygyastro/B.O.T.E/README.md

 # B.O.T.E

-First and last
-This is a commit.
+This is a sample repo.